dusanpopov/Drum-machine/README.md

 # Drum-machine

-AKAI-like MPC drum machine made with HTML5, CSS3 using flexbox and vanilla JavaScript
+AKAI-like MPC drum machine made with HTML5, CSS3 using flexbox and vanilla JavaScript.
+User need to press labeled key to get that particular sound.